 Camden Endowed Teacher/Scholar Award

-Nomination packets should address each of the six following areas, with packets limited to no more than four pages excluding supporting letters (if included).
-Please include no more than four letters of support.
-Unsigned letters should not be included in review packets.
+Application packages should address each of the six (6) following areas, with packets limited to no more than four (4) pages excluding supporting letters (if included).
+Up to 4 support letters may be included and can be authored by multiple people and/or contain quotes from individuals not signing the letter.
+Unsigned letters should not be included in materials.

 - Candidate has a demonstrated teaching record that has helped students gain skills conducive to problem-solving and the use of common sense.

 - Candidate has developed innovative teaching methods and/or materials and has successfully applied these at MSU.

 - Candidate has taught a significant number of undergraduate and/or graduate courses.